opensourceradio/ram/etc/systemd/system/README.md

 ```
 sudo systemctl isolate rivendell.target
 ```
-You can stop the daemons with something like:
+You can stop the daemons with:
 ```
 sudo systemctl isolate multi-user.target
 ```